sklarcorp/data-style-guide/README.md

 * Most Commonly: Smooth or Serrated
 * May also be Cross-Serrated, Horizontally Serrated, Vertically Serrated, Partially Serrated
 * Fenestrated will be indicated here
+* Tungsten Carbide Needle Holders will always have either a Smooth or _Cross_-Serrated Working Surface Style

 ### Tip End Style ###